esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 "
 ```

 ::::::::::::::: callout

 ## Many ways to read a DICOM:

-- Many libraries allow you to read DICOM metadata
+- Many libraries allow you to read DICOM metadata.
-- PyDICOM will be explored for this task later
+- PyDICOM will be explored for this task later.
-- If you are already using SITK, you will usually not need an extra library to get DICOM metadata
+- If you are already using SITK, you will usually not need an extra library to get DICOM metadata.
-- Many libraries have some basic dicom functionality, check the documentation before adding extra dependencies
+- Many libraries have some basic DICOM functionality, check the documentation before adding extra dependencies.

 :::::::::::::::::::::